-Given the size of social spending (from highest to lowest), Argentina, Brazil, Uruguay, Russia, Costa Rica, Bolivia, and South Africa have the largest amount of resources at their disposal to engage in fiscal redistribution.
-At the other end of the spectrum are Uganda, Indonesia, Sri Lanka, and Guatemala.
+Given the size of social spending excluding contributory pensions, Argentina, South Africa, and Brazil (from highest to lowest) show the largest amount of resources at their disposal to engage in fiscal redistribution.
+At the other end of the spectrum are Uganda, Indonesia, Sri Lanka, and Guatemala (from lowest to highest).
 Whether the first group achieve their higher redistributive potential, however, depends on how the burden of taxation and the benefits of social spending is distributed.
 This shall be discussed below.
-First, however, the next section presents a brief description of the fiscal incidence methodology utilized in the twenty-eight studies.
+First, however, the next section presents a brief description of the fiscal incidence methodology utilized in the twenty-nine studies.